Seeing Facebook as the New and Improved LinkedIn

 Let me begin by saying that I am not a fan of the typical social sharing that takes place on Facebook.
 For career purposes, however, Facebook is arguably the place to be.

-First, Facebook dwarfs all other social networks with its 1.3 billion active monthly users.
-Next, Facebook contains the same networking and sharing functionality found on LinkedIn, Google+ and Twitter but these features are underutilized by most users.
-Finally, Facebook’s vast database is held together and managed by the powerful Graph internal search engine.
+First, Facebook dwarfs all other social networks with its almost 2 billion active monthly users.
+Next, Facebook contains the same networking and sharing functionality found on LinkedIn and Twitter but these features are underutilized by most users.
+Finally, Facebook’s vast database is held together and managed by a powerful internal search engine.
 By optimizing Facebook's audience together with its networking, content sharing and discoverability features, Facebook is the place to be.

 So maybe it’s time to take another look at Facebook and re-imagine it for what it can do for you professionally.